johnwbyrd/bloomer/README.md

 # Bloomer: A 123,676-Word Spell Checker for the Commodore 64

-## This Shouldn't Be Possible
+## This Is Impossible, So Don't Even Try It

 We fit a complete professional-grade dictionary—**123,676 words**—onto a Commodore 64.

 A computer from 1982 with **64KB of RAM** and a **1MHz processor** is now checking your spelling against the same SCOWL dictionary used by modern Linux spell checkers.

-The dictionary data alone is 160KB.
-The C64 has 64KB of RAM. **Do the math.**
+The SCOWL wordlist alone is 1.19MB.
+But the Commodore 1541 holds only 170KB of memory.160KB.
+And the poor Commodore 64 has only 64KB of RAM. **Do the math.**

 ## How?

 **Bloom filters + 1541 disk drive as external memory.**

 Think of it as a probabilistic hash table that lives on your floppy disk.
 Five different hash functions compute bit positions in real-time on that 1MHz 6510 processor, and the program reads only the exact disk sectors it needs—typically 2-3 sectors per word lookup.
 No loading bars.
 No "please wait."
-Just instant spell checking with a **0.81% false positive rate** and **zero false negatives**.
+Just spell checking with a **0.81% false positive rate** and **zero false negatives**.

-For comparison: Google's spell checker has a ~3% false positive rate.
-We're beating modern systems on 1982 hardware.

 ## The Absurdity of It All